Why Egg Donation at Newlife?

 Apart from the investigations that are required legally to have we further investigate in detail that donors have a good ovarian reserve and have a clean gynaecological history from diseases that would affect their ovarian response (eg. Endometriosis or previous surgery to the ovaries).
 We take a detailed family, sexual and psychiatric history and perform a psychometric evaluation to confirm that they understand what they will be doing, and make sure that they will be able to cope with the process.

 As a clinic, we always match the blood groups of the recipients to that of the egg donor.
 We only use fresh eggs and fertilise them on the day of the donor’s egg collection either with sperm from a fresh semen sample, cryopreserved semen sample or donor sperm sample of your choice.
-The recipient receives all the eggs of the exclusive donor on a one to one basis (one donor one recipient), ensuring, therefore, a very good number of eggs.
+The recipient receives the eggs of the exclusive donor on a one to one basis (one donor one recipient) in 2 of our egg donation packages, ensuring, therefore, a very good number of eggs.
 We perform ICSI on all egg donation treatment cycles and we always extend the culture to the blastocyst stage, without charging extra for this.
 Only at that stage do we know the final assessment regarding the quality of the embryos.
 We are also able to see how the sperm affects the embryos and we also allow ‘nature’ filters to stop the development of certain chromosomally abnormal embryos prior to reaching the day 5 stage.

 Many clinics guarantee a specific number of eggs.
 However, it is very crucial to understand that what is important is the number of good quality blastocysts and not the number of eggs, as you may get many eggs and no good quality blastocysts.
 We offer various packages guaranteeing different numbers of blastocysts.
 Do note, that when then sperm is considered normal, if these guarantees are not met, we will recruit and match a new egg donor at no extra cost to you.